 Did you know once in five children has been diagnosed with a learning disability?

 The prevalence of learning disabilities is greater than you might think.
-According to research, one in five children has been diagnosed with a learning disability.
+According to research, 1 in 59 children has been diagnosed with a learning disability.
 This fact means most classrooms have several children struggling to understand information and apply concepts as quickly as their peers.

 Unfortunately, a lack of awareness and resources can have severe implications for children with learning disabilities as they grow.
 For example, the Learning Disabilities Association of America recently published an article stating that children with learning disabilities often struggle to form peer relationships, and are subject to ridicule and bullying.
 These struggles can lead to low-self esteem, dissociation, and social conflict.